in2code-de/typo3-tiptap/README.md

 The editor comes with a **default configuration** that works out of the box.
 You can start using it immediately without any additional setup.

+> If you want to use the default configuration, make sure to not overwrite the preset in your Page TSconfig.

 ### Optional: Customize the Configuration

 If you want to customize the editor to your specific needs, you can overwrite the default configuration: